Subcher/Subcher/README.md

 My name is Arthur Henrionnet and here's a bunch of infos on me :
 - 🌱 I’m currently learning Agriculture in an Engineer school - ISA Lille
-- 👯 I’m looking to collaborate on my biggest projet so far is my discord bot https://paznation.fr
+- 👯 I’m looking to collaborate on my biggest projet so far which is my discord bot https://paznation.fr
 - 🤔 I’m looking for help with coding some Node.js
 - 📫 How to reach me: arthur.henrionnet@student.junia.com or subcher on Discord
 - 😄 Pronouns: He